jonnyrobots/roberts.work/_posts/projects/2019-01-11-innovating-data-management.md

 The three primary challenges to this project were:

-+ analysing market trends and identifying valuable problems
++ identifying and analysing market and technology trends
-+ innovating on the status quo, and developing a creative solution
++ innovating an improved experience in an existing problem space
-+ managing stakeholders, maintaining progress and improving comms
++ balancing progress with stakeholder communications

 The main outcomes of the project were;

 + a new approach to **communication**
-+ the company having a  **better understanding of the market**,
++ delivering a  **better understanding** of tech trends
-+ a new **ideation method** and
++ adoption of a new **ideation method** and
-+ an **innovative new technology**.
++ an **innovative new technology**

 ### Pinpointing the problem